Ajmal70/IJCAI_2021_Continual_Crowd_Counting_Challenge/README.md

 This repo helps the challengers to access dataset and baseline conveniently.
 The workshop/challenge website is located at: https://sites.google.com/view/sscl-workshop-ijcai-2021/

+The baseline is inspired from the unofficial implementation of CVPR 2016 paper "Single Image Crowd Counting via Multi Column Convolutional Neural Network" at https://github.com/svishwa/crowdcount-mcnn.
+However, the repo is updated with latest pytorch version and unsupervised training part.

 ## Dataset Description